ctmarthe/pywalitty/README.md

-# `pywal2alacritty`
+# `pywaltty`

-> 🎨 A shell script to get colors from [Pywal](https://github.com/dylanaraps/pywal) and apply to [Alacritty](https://alacritty.org/config-alacritty.html) TOML config with regular expressions.
+> 🎨 A shell script to get colors from [Pywal](https://github.com/dylanaraps/pywal) and apply to [Alacritty](https://alacritty.org/config-alacritty.html), Ghostty and Kitty.

-## 🤔 Why?
+## Something wierd
-Currently, there's no easy way to send [wal](https://github.com/dylanaraps/pywal/) colors to Alacritty config in macOS.
-So I wrote this script to auto-update colors as a workaround.
+Probably, if you are using  Alacritty, Ghostty or Kitty (because you want to feel cool too), and you are a person who feel boring about the same background image and colors very fast, so maybe you made an script runnig like a totally no sense but asweosome service in your linux system, as is my case, changing the background and enviroments colors each hour, and your favorite applications is calcurse, ranger, or nvim, you could be noticed that the colors is missed when you rezise o run a random action and its nothing that your can do because the Alacritty, for example, don't manage that situation in particulary, or maybe it does but  didn't find the way yet, but I found this way fast and rude to do it for now.

 ## 🔽 Setup
 **Dependencies:** `grep`, `sed`